dart-lang/language/working/augmentation-libraries/feature-specification.md

 Enum values can _only_ be augmented by enum values, and the implicit getter introduced by them is not augmentable.
-The one thing you are allowed to do is to replace the argument list.
+The one thing you are allowed to do is to replace the argument list and add metadata or doc comments.
 There is no way to refer to the original argument list (although a macro may be able introspect on it and copy over some or all of the arguments).

-An augmenting enum value is allowed to invoke a different constructor than the original enum value, or provide an argument list where none was present before.
+An augmenting enum value is allowed to invoke a different constructor than the augmented enum value, or provide an argument list where none was present before.

+If no argument list is provided, the augmented argument list is not altered, this allows augmenting with metadata or comments without copying over the entire argument list.

 New enum values may also be defined in the augmentation, and they will be appended to the current values of the declaration in augmentation application